 In the occupied countries of Europe, the Nazis pressured local populations to cooperate with them.
-These collaborators were usually assigned to fulfil the most "dirty" jobs connected with the extermination of the population.
-In their attempts to subjugate the local populations, the Nazis created the so-called "bodies of new administration," that co-opted the services of those willing or coerced to collaborate with them.
+These collaborators were usually assigned to fulfil the most "dirtv" jobs connected with extermination of the population.
+In their subjugate attempts to the populations, the Nazis created the socalled "bodies of new administration," that co-opted the services of those willing or coerced to collaborate with them.